From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Explicit Visual Control Interfaces

 Explicit visual interface methods factor video understanding into a predict--then--control pipeline: a video-pretrained predictor produces a structured, inspectable intermediate target---either a future visual target or a visually grounded motion target---and a separate controller grounds that target to robot actions.
 Across this section, the main design variation is not simply which network is used, but what temporal structure is exposed explicitly and where the grounding burden sits.
 Figure~\ref{fig:explicit_interface_pipeline} and Tables~\ref{tab:explicit-interface-comparison}--\ref{tab:explicit-interface-capabilities} summarize the pipeline, structural choices, training sources, and real-robot scope.

-\paragraph{How explicit interfaces transfer temporal structure to control.} The central design choice in this family is the division of labor between the interface predictor and the downstream controller: each interface type determines what structure is provided explicitly and what the controller must recover on its own.
-This is not a simple trade-off between interface richness and controller simplicity.
-Goal images and video plans expose future visual states, whereas trajectory-based interfaces expose motion targets such as affordance waypoints, pixel tracks, keypoint trajectories, or pose sequences; these interfaces also differ in how much temporal structure they make explicit---from sparse subgoals, to dense visual rollouts, to compact motion targets---and in whether execution relies primarily on learned goal-reaching, inverse dynamics, geometric transfer, or repeated replanning.
+\paragraph{How explicit interfaces transfer temporal structure to control.} The central design choice is the division of labor between the interface predictor and the downstream controller: each interface type determines what structure is provided explicitly and what the controller must recover on its own.
+Goal images and video plans expose future visual states, whereas trajectory-based interfaces expose motion targets such as affordance waypoints, pixel tracks, keypoint trajectories, or pose sequences.
+These interfaces also differ in how much temporal structure they make explicit---from sparse subgoals, to dense visual rollouts, to compact motion targets---and in whether execution relies primarily on learned goal-reaching, inverse dynamics, geometric transfer, or repeated replanning.
 Seen this way, explicit-interface methods are best understood not as a single technique class, but as a family of design choices about how video-derived structure is handed off to control.

-\paragraph{Empirical evidence and evaluation fragmentation.} Table~\ref{tab:explicit-interface-capabilities} and Table~\ref{tab:explicit_interface_quant} indicate that the predict--then--control factorization is already practically useful: many methods learn interface predictors from action-free video, ground them with comparatively small robot datasets, and report both cross-embodiment transfer and real-robot deployment.
-The evaluation picture itself, however, remains fragmented: Table~\ref{tab:explicit_interface_quant} captures a few shared benchmarks (CALVIN, LIBERO), but most methods are still evaluated on non-comparable custom suites.
-Where shared protocols exist, the evidence is most useful for illustrating design patterns rather than ranking methods, since interface design, video generation quality, grounding pathway, and execution strategy can interact strongly.
-Taken together, these results are more useful for identifying recurring design patterns than for establishing a stable cross-method ranking.
+\paragraph{Empirical evidence and evaluation fragmentation.} Tables~\ref{tab:explicit-interface-capabilities} and~\ref{tab:explicit_interface_quant} indicate that the predict--then--control factorization is already practically useful: many methods learn interface predictors from action-free video, ground them with comparatively small robot datasets, and report cross-embodiment transfer or real-robot deployment.
+The evaluation picture, however, remains fragmented.
+Table~\ref{tab:explicit_interface_quant} captures a few shared benchmarks such as CALVIN and LIBERO, but most methods are evaluated on non-comparable custom suites, and interface design, video-generation quality, grounding pathway, and execution strategy interact strongly.
+The reported results are therefore most useful for identifying recurring design patterns and failure modes, rather than for establishing a stable cross-method ranking.